Biomedical Electronics Technology

 How This Program Is Offered

 This is offered on campus in a traditional classroom/lab setting.
-In this partnership program, a portion of the classes (52 credits) are offered at WCTC; the other courses are offered at Milwaukee Area Technical College (MATC).
+In this partnership program, a portion of the classes (57 credits) are offered at WCTC; the other courses are offered at Milwaukee Area Technical College (MATC).
 Both day and evening classes are available.

 What Makes This Program Unique